tchristensen77/Resources/README.md

   Free course from Stats Education- Self paced course will teach you the basics of R.

   :star: [Swirl](https://swirlstats.com/)
-  Free course- Swirl is a package you can install in R/R Studio that will will teach you R in an interactive environment.
+  Free course- Swirl is a package you can install in R/R Studio that will teach you R in an interactive environment.
 There is a couple different course you can add to the library.

 ## Python :snake: